jeffe107/BIgMAG/README.md

 On the other hand, according to your screen and resolution the layout may be disorganized during the rendering process, you can adjust this by just reloading the page and zooming-in/out to readjust the plots.
 The correct display of the layout was tested on Chrome v124.0.6367.62 and Firefox v124.0.2.

-Furthermore, you can download any plot from the dashboard by just clicking on the 📷 small icon in the upper left corner of each plot.
+Furthermore, you can download any plot from the dashboard by just clicking on the 📷 small icon in the upper right corner of each plot.

 ## Acknowledgments
 Tool developed under the support of the *Federal Commission for Scholarships for Foreign Students* (FCS) through the program *Swiss Government Excellence Scholarships*.